davideger/blog/microbenchmarks/heartbreak.md

 ## Acknowledgements

-This post included invaluable feedback from Jake Vander Plass, Will Bradbury and Ritchie Vink.
+This post included valuable feedback from Jake Vander Plass, Will Bradbury and Ritchie Vink.
 Any remaining errors are entirely my own.

+Like data science?

+Consider a career at [Google](https://careers.google.com/), we're always looking for good talent.